What is the LWC?

 An Organizing Plan - We need to educate and organize our existing membership, internally.
 We need to teach new members what a union is.
 We need rigorous training for current and future leadership.
+We need organizing that involves the membership.
 We must also organize all nonunion work in our industry.
 We need to help our nonunion sisters and brothers organize or watch our bargaining power and numbers decline.
 It is a matter of survival and solidarity.
 It is also the only way to win the best possible deal.

 Union Education - Few of our members know what a union is or the often violent history of the labor movement or how we got to where we're at.
 Many don't know how a pension works or the details of our contracts or the legal framework of the labor movement.
 The same goes for political economy.
 We need an accessible and progressive education program for our members.